peteroupc/peteroupc.github.io/randomgendoc.md

      |        Both algorithms use the fact that (k-1)/(X1+...+Xk) is an unbiased estimator
      |        of p, namely 1 divided by the mean of an Expo(p) random variable (X1, X2, ...
 Xk
      |        are i.i.d.
 Expo(p) random variates), with p>0.
 In the same way, any algorithm to turn
-     |        an endless sequence of random numbers with mean M into k many i.i.d.
+     |        an endless sequence of random variates with mean M into k many i.i.d.
 Expo(M)
      |        random variates will work, as with the Poisson distribution, for example.
      |        Note that GammaDist(r,1) is distributed as the sum of _r_ many i.i.d.
 Expo(1) variates.]]]
      |      References: Huber, M., 2017.
 A Bernoulli mean estimate with